How Rejection Sensitivity Casts a Cloud Over My Marriage

 I Spiral Into Despair

-RS is often mistaken for any number of psychological disorders, and I am not 100% convinced that my diagnosed bipolar II disorder isn’t actually severe RS.
+RS is often mistaken for any number of psychological disorders.
 But sometimes, when I feel rejected or criticized, I can’t help falling into a spiral of despair and misery that can culminate in tears, panic attacks, and the need to take medication to calm myself down.

 My poor husband has to play both comforter and psychiatric nurse to these episodes.
 It’s not fun, it’s not pretty, and it’s not conducive to an equal partnership when one person might fall off the deep end at any moment.